ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 ```python
 re.sub(pattern, repl, string, count=0, flags=0)
 ```
-See if you can spot it in this example (and if you already know then let others have a guess)
+See if you can spot it in this example (and if you already know then let others have a chance)
 >  https://github.com/python/cpython/issues/56166

 ---